 How popular is the baby name Itai in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Itai and check out all the blog posts that mention the name Itai.
+Plus, check out all the blog posts that mention the name Itai.

 According to data released earlier this week by Israel’s Central Bureau for Statistics (CBS), the top three most popular baby names in the country overall in 2015 were: